ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 common way, or most ways of putting down
 meat, and will not soon be abandoned for
 any other.
 The meat is unsurpassed for
-sweetness, delicacy and freshness of color
+sweetness, delicacy and freshness of color.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_massachusetts-ploughman-new-england-journal-agriculture_1879-11-15_39_7%2Fsim_massachusetts-ploughman-new-england-journal-agriculture_1879-11-15_39_7_jp2.zip%2Fsim_massachusetts-ploughman-new-england-journal-agriculture_1879-11-15_39_7_jp2%2Fsim_massachusetts-ploughman-new-england-journal-agriculture_1879-11-15_39_7_0000.jp2/pct:44.708923,79.940913,9.616431,11.807253/,600/0/default.jpg"/>
 </td>